“The Lonesome Crowded West”

 Take A Hike

-During the flight I had thought, “who am I going to be friends with these long 6 weeks; who is going to understand me out here.
-It’s taken me 21 years to finally find a few people who understand me; what are the chances that even 1 out of the 18 or so people I’m about to meet will…”
+During the flight many thoughts floated through my head, but none more pervasive than: “who am I going to be friends with these long 6 weeks; who is going to understand me out here.
+It’s taken me 21 years to finally find a few people who understand my antics; what are the chances that even 1 out of the 18 or so people I’m about to meet will sync up with my vibes…”

-For the remainder of the ride north to Laramie, I decided to leave my headphones in my backpack so that I could converse and listen to music through the radio with the other guys in the van.
-It was relieving to learn that most of the guys seemed to have interesting and similar musical interests, but also, varying perspectives on the world and intriguing political ideologies.
+For the remainder of the ride up to Laramie, I decided to leave my headphones in my backpack so that I could converse and listen to music through the radio with the other members of the van.
+It was relieving to learn that most of us seemed to have interesting and similar musical interests; as we chatted more, we encountered varying perspectives on the world and intriguing political ideologies

-Mandi had taught the course several summers prior and was undoubtably the alpha of the course.
-She leads the group in exercises designed to understand the prairie ecology of Eastern Wyoming and in particular the plant life.
-Steve also leads the group in learning ecology of the prairie.
-Being an ornithologist, he adds an important emphasis about birds, bird life, and in particular, the Riparian zones of ecosystems that parallel the prairie ecology that is to be studied.
-Kelli leads the group in learning the geology of the region.
-She also helps the class to make connections between characteristics of geologic formations, geologic time and fossils associated with the specific formations to be studied.
+Mandi had taught the course several summers prior and was undoubtedly the alpha of the course.
+She lead the group in exercises designed to understand the prairie ecology of Eastern Wyoming and in particular the plant life.
+Steve also lead the group in learning ecology of the prairie.
+His background as an ornithologist added an important emphasis about birds, and the patterns bird livelihood to our discussions.
+Kelli lead the group in understanding the geology of Wyoming.
+Her observations allowed for greater connections to develop between the characteristics of geologic formations, geologic time and the fossils which may be associated with various geologic formations.

 During my academic career, I had developed a strong background in geology, having studied the subject several times thus far in both high school, and in depth at college.
 I was very excited to learn more about this subject first hand in the field, rather than my previous experiences within the classroom.